Emik03/KeepCoding/Documentation/KeepCoding_ColorblindInfo.md

 #### [KeepCoding](index.md 'index')
 ### [KeepCoding](KeepCoding.md 'KeepCoding')
 ## ColorblindInfo Class
-Contains information about the colorblind mod's info, this class can be used to deserialize every mod's "modInfo.json".
+Contains information about the colorblind mod's info, this class can be used to deserialize "ColorblindMode.json".
 ```csharp
 public sealed class ColorblindInfo
 ```